William Glasser from his book Positive Addiction noted the following.

 To learn self-control you have to say no before you get to the crossroads of temptation.
 I say yes to having fullness of joy multiple times every day before severe temptation hits.
 (In Jesus presence is fullness of joy.
 Sin is not allowed in His presence.)
 I say that I will turn aggressively from sin multiple times before the crossroads.
 I have made my decision about what I will do long before temptation hits.
 Life is good.

 Pray “Father, keep me from temptation”.

-Pray: “Father give me the wisdom to write a prayer that will help me to start overcoming my addiction.”
+Pray: “Father give me the wisdom to write a prayer that will help me to start to quit porn and sex addiction.”
 For example – you feel like your drug use has hurt your ability to be a great parent.
 You might pray “Father help me to care more about my kids future than I care about drugs.”
 Once you have that prayer that really speaks to what will motivate you – start praying it in earnest.
 You can pray it as many times each day as you want as long as you are sincere in increasing your desire to change with each prayer.
 God is not counting how many times I pray my prayer.
 He is looking at how my heart changes as I sincerely pray it each time and how I allow him to lead me to better choices because now (because of prayer and extra effort) I am starting to see reality clearer.